loftuxab/alfresco-community-loftux/projects/installer/jboss/README_win.txt

 Using the CIFS Server
 =====================

-The Preview release with CIFS is configured for ease of deployment.
-To enable the CIFS server on a Windows platform, the Win32NetBIOS.dll in 'C:\alfresco\bin' needs to be copied into a folder on the system path, such as 'C:\windows\system32'.
+To enable the CIFS server on a Windows platform, the Win32NetBIOS.dll in 'C:\alfresco\bin' needs to be copied into a folder on the system path, such as 'c:\windows\system32'.
 The Alfresco server will need to be re-started once the dll has been copied.

 Once the Alfresco server is running, it should be possible to connect to it by mapping a drive to it.
 The name to use for the mapping is based on the name of the server on which